PhilipVinc/jaxmg/WHEEL_BUILD.md

 ## Overview

-The project uses `cibuildwheel` to build manylinux wheels with pre-compiled CUDA libraries.
-This allows users to install jaxmg without needing to compile the CUDA code themselves.
+The project uses `scikit-build-core` with a CMake build to compile the native CUDA libraries during wheel builds, driven by `cibuildwheel`.
+Wheels ship the freshly built `.so` artifacts so users do not need to compile CUDA code locally.

 ## CI Build Process